zubinkadva/rsa/README.md

 # The RSA algorithm

 ## When?
-1st semester, Fall 2016, MS Computer Science, Florida Institute of Technology, United States
+Fall 2016, MS Computer Science, Florida Institute of Technology, United States

 ## What?
 - Cryptology